 Oleksiy Rashchupkin, a 39-year-old investment banker, awoke to find that water had been reconnected to his third-floor flat but power had not.
 His freezer thawed in the blackout, leaving a puddle on his floor.

 So he hopped in a cab and crossed the Dnieper River from left bank to right, to a café that he’d noticed had stayed open after previous Russian strikes.
-Sure enough, it was open, serving hot drinks, hot food and with the music and WiFi on.
+Sure enough, it was serving hot drinks, hot food and the music and WiFi was on.

 “I’m here because there is heating, coffee and light,” he said.
 “Here is life.”